citizenfx/natives/PED/SetEnableHandcuffs.md

 ```

 ```
-ped can not pull out a weapon when true
+Ped cannot pull out a weapon
+Ped will instantly die when in contact with water
+When ped stands up from ragdoll it will have cuffed hands
 ```

 ## Parameters